-Unprecedented increases in computer capabilities have shaped the last several decades' advances in Numerical Weather Prediction (NWP), and with them, the development of environmental forecasting and modelling systems.
-This has led to a shift in the strategy of operational forecasting centres towards more integrated modelling and forecasting approaches, such as coupled systems and Earth System Models (ESMs), with the final aim to extend the limits of predictability (i.e., sub-seasonal to seasonal forecasting).
-These developments are supported by the assimilation of more and better quality observation data as well as the increase in model resolutions and complexity.
+Unprecedented increases in computer capabilities have shaped the last several decades' advances in numerical weather prediction (NWP), and with them, the development of environmental forecasting and modeling systems.
+This has led to a shift in the strategy of operational forecasting centers toward more integrated modeling and forecasting approaches, such as coupled systems and Earth system models (ESMs), with the final aim to extend the limits of predictability (i.e., from subseasonal to seasonal forecasting).
+These developments are supported by the assimilation of more and better-quality observation data as well as the increase in model resolutions and complexity.
 However, such advances can be very expensive and data hungry and may not yield proportional improvements.

 Seasonal hydrological forecasts are predictions of the future states of the land surface hydrology (e.g., streamflow), up to a few months ahead.
-They are valuable for applications such as reservoir management for hydropower, agriculture and urban water supply, spring flood and drought prediction and navigation, among others (Clark et al. 2001; Hamlet et al. 2002; Chiew et al. 2003; Wood and Lettenmaier 2006; Regonda et al. 2006; Luo and Wood 2007; Kwon et al. 2009; Cherry et al. 2016; Viel et al. 2016).
+They are valuable for applications such as reservoir management for hydropower, agriculture and urban water supply, spring flood and drought prediction, and navigation, among others (Clark et al. 2001; Hamlet et al. 2002; Chiew et al. 2003; Wood and Lettenmaier 2006; Regonda et al. 2006; Luo and Wood 2007; Kwon et al. 2009; Cherry et al. 2005; Viel et al. 2016).
 They have the potential to provide early warning for increased preparedness (Yuan et al. 2015).
-Traditionally, seasonal streamflow forecasts have relied upon land surface memory, the persistence in the land surface (e.g., catchment) initial hydrological conditions (IHCs; of soil moisture, groundwater, snowpack and the current streamflow).
-IHCs are one of the most important predictability sources of seasonal streamflow forecasts and were thus the starting point for the development of the Ensemble Streamflow Predictions (ESP) approach in the 1970s (Wood et al. 2016b).
+Traditionally, seasonal streamflow forecasts have relied upon land surface memory, the persistence in the land surface (e.g., catchment) initial hydrological conditions (IHCs; of soil moisture, groundwater, snowpack, and the current streamflow).
+IHCs are one of the most important predictability sources of seasonal streamflow forecasts and were thus the starting point for the development of the ensemble streamflow prediction (ESP) approach in the 1970s (Wood et al. 2016b).
 The ESP was first developed and used for reservoir management purposes.
-It is produced by running a hydrological model with observed meteorological inputs to produce current observed IHCs, from which the forecast is started, and the forcing over the forecast period is done with an ensemble of historical meteorological observations (Day 1985).
-The ESP method assumes that the model states to initialise a forecast are perfectly estimated, while the future climate is completely unknown.
-However, the skill of the ESP decreases significantly after one to a few months of lead time over most parts of the world due to a decrease in the land surface memory with time.
-The achievable predictability from the ESP thus depends on the persistence of the IHCs, which can vary as a function of the season (i.e., the transition between dry and wet seasons will for example be hard to forecast) and the location and size of the catchment (i.e., the streamflow in a large catchment with a slow response time and/or situated in a region with negligible precipitation inputs during the forecast period will for example be easier to forecast; Wood and Lettenmaier 2008; Shukla et al. 2013; van Dijk et al. 2013; Yuan et al. 2015).
+It is produced by running a hydrological model with observed meteorological inputs to produce current observed IHCs, from which the forecast is started, and the forcing over the forecast period is undertaken using an ensemble of historical meteorological observations (Day 1985).
+The ESP method assumes that the model states to initialize a forecast are perfectly estimated, while the future climate is completely unknown.
+However, the skill of the ESP decreases significantly after one to a few months of lead time over most parts of the world because of a decrease in the land surface memory with time.
+The achievable predictability from the ESP thus depends on the persistence of the IHCs, which can vary as a function of the season (i.e., the transition between dry and wet seasons can, for example, be hard to forecast) and the location and size of the catchment (i.e., the streamflow in a large catchment with a slow response time and/or situated in a region with negligible precipitation inputs during the forecast period will for example be easier to forecast; Wood and Lettenmaier 2008; Shukla et al. 2013; van Dijk et al. 2013; Yuan et al. 2015).